Moldenhauer Archives

 The Moldenhauer Archives at the Library of Congress is a collection of original music, unique documents and manuscripts within the Library of Congress, the national library of the United States.
-The Moldenhauer archives contains many thousands of unique original documents of historical significance.
-Part of the collection was bequeathed to The Moldenhauer Archives at Harvard University, located in the Houghton Library at Harvard University.
+While it contains many thousands of unique original documents of historical significance, it is only a portion of the original Modenhauer Archive that was located in Spokane, Washington and founded and collected by musicologist Hans Moldenhauer.
+Moldenhauer bequeathed his archive upon his death in 1987 to several libraries internationally with the largest portion being donated to the library at Northwestern University which is considerably larger than the collection at the Library of Congress.
+Other institutions to receive parts of the collection included the Houghton Library at Harvard University, the Austrian National Library in Vienna, and the Bavarian State Library in Munich among many others.
+Moldenhauer's very large collection of original manuscripts by Anton Webern, considered to be the most important holding, are now in the Paul-Sacher-Stiftung Library in Basel, Switzerland.

 Significance

 The archives were founded through a donation of documents and funds by the German collector, historian and musicologist Hans Moldenhauer, in honour of his wife Rosaleen Moldenhauer.

-The original bequest, consisting of over 3,500 documents, constituted the most comprehensive collection of original musical manuscripts ever accumulated.
+The original archive constituted the most comprehensive collection of original musical manuscripts ever accumulated.
 The collection spans musical periods from the Middle Ages through the 20th century, and includes original musical manuscripts by 57 of the foremost western composers, from Bach, Bartók, Beethoven and Brahms, via Mahler, Mendelssohn and Mozart, to Schubert, Schoenberg and Webern.

 Since 1987, the Moldenhauer Archives have grown to many thousands of items that are now housed in nine institutions around the world:

 in the United States, at the Library of Congress, Harvard University, Northwestern University, Washington State University, and Whitworth College; in Basel, Switzerland, at the Paul Sacher Foundation; in Zürich, Switzerland, at the Zentralbibliothek; in Munich, Germany, at the Bayerische Staatsbibliothek; and in Vienna, Austria, at the Stadtarchiv und Oesterreichische Nationalbibliothek.
+The Library of Congress portion of the collection contains 3,500 items.
+The largest holding is at Northwestern University.